klkhlt/tekmetric-mcp/README.md

 ### 1. Get API Credentials

+**Important:** API access must be requested from Tekmetric.

-1. Log into your Tekmetric account
+1. Contact your Tekmetric account manager or support team to request API access
-2. Navigate to **Settings → API Access**
-3. Create a new API application
+2. Wait 2-3 weeks for approval
-4. Copy your Client ID and Client Secret
+3. Receive your Client ID and Client Secret from Tekmetric
+4. Save them securely

+Contact: support@tekmetric.com | 832.787.0900

 ### 2. Install